 During the rush of the season, it’s easy to put safety on the back burner as you race against the weather to get manure applied.
 However, we’ve all heard of the tragedies that occur during manure application.
 All it takes is one mishap and that heart-breaking farm accident could be yours.
-We can’t stress enough how important it is to always be aware of the risks; here are some ways you can make safety a priority.
+We can’t stress enough how important it is to make safety a priority; here are some ways you can manage risks during manure application.

 » Keep your distance from other drivers and allow plenty of room for stops.

 » Make sure tank brakes are properly adjusted and working.

 » Clean signal lights often and keep them in good working condition.